We explain how to start beekeeping and how to start a beehive. There’s lots to know before starting this exciting homesteading hobby.

-Bearing in mind what you learned from local apiarists, research buying bees.
+Bearing in mind what you learned from local apiarists and other mentors, research buying bees.
 Ask them where they bought their bees.

 However, it’s best to buy them locally when possible.
 The advantage to this is you will have bees that will be able to survive in your climate.
 They will already have adapted to it.